 - Receiving Copyright Warnings : Receiving a removal for copyright infringement or third party complaints (e.g. music featured in the video) does not harm the positioning of the channel or a video.

 What YouTube says about the algorithm

-In march 2021, YouTube decided to give a new advice to creators regarding their algorithm.
-They said something that we already suspsected, but now it has been officially confirmed by YouTube: YouTube does not “read” the content of the videos and the algorithm relies only on the video’s performance.
+In March 2021, in a blog post written by the Vice President at YouTube’s Engineering, new information was leaked regarding the algorithm with the purpose to give advice to creators to get more views.
+They said something that we already suspected, but now it has been officially confirmed by YouTube: YouTube does not “read” the content of the videos and the algorithm relies only on the video’s performance.